peteroupc/html3dutil/doc/MathUtil.md

 by a 4x4 matrix.
 These six planes together form the shape of a "chopped-off" pyramid (or frustum).

-In this model, the eye, or camera, is placed at the top of the pyramid (before being chopped off), four planes are placed at the pyramid's sides, one plane (the far plane) forms its base, and a final plane (the near plane) is the pyramid's chopped
+In this model, the "eye" is placed at the top of the pyramid (before being chopped off), four planes are placed at the pyramid's sides, one plane (the far plane) forms its base, and a final plane (the near plane) is the pyramid's chopped